abdulrahman19/Pershama/mysql/docs/stored-procedure/stored-procedure-terminology.md

 Deterministic | Is a flag to tell MySQL the stored function will Returns same result for same input.
 It used for replication operations.
 Non-Deterministic | Is a flag to tell MySQL the stored function will Returns different result for same input.
 Database Replication | Database replication is the frequent electronic copying of data from a database in one computer or server to a database in another so that all users share the same level of information.
+UDF | is abbreviation to user-defined functions.
+DML | is abbreviation of Data Manipulation Language.
+It is used to retrieve, store, modify, delete, insert and update data in database.